 When the Legal System Fails You

-The legal system process is intended to protect, right the wrongs, and deter perpetrators from future wrongdoing.
-All too often, our legal systems fail to address the issues surrounding domestic violence or dating violence, leaving victims of domestic violence or dating violence without remedy, and even worse, victims themselves being punished.
+The criminal justice process is intended to protect, right the wrongs, and deter perpetrators from wrongdoing.
+But, all too often, our legal systems fail to address domestic violence or dating violence crimes, leaving survivors of violence without remedy, or even worse, feeling punished for seeking justice.

-Many advocates and survivors are left to ask ‘why?’ and ‘what now?’.
-At StrongHearts, we often hear from victims that they have no access to justice, no protections and no assurance of safety.
-We hear from callers that their lives remain out of balance and that relying on mainstream systems of justice result in additional trauma, poor treatment and further stigmatization.
+This often leaves survivors asking ‘Why?’ or ‘What now?’.
+At StrongHearts, we often hear from callers that they have no access to justice, no protections and no assurance of safety.
+We hear from callers that their lives remain out of balance and that relying on mainstream systems of justice result is a traumatic experience.

 First, know that you are not alone in your experience.
 If the criminal justice system has failed to meet your needs, remember that you have options to pursue civil remedies, including orders of protection and restitution.
-You also may have options through tribal court, both civil and criminal, which should be explored fully if you wish to continue engaging with the legal system but do not wish to engage with the state and/or federal system.
+You also may have options seeking justice through tribal court, both civil and criminal.
+These options should be explored fully if you wish to continue engaging with the legal system, but do not wish to engage with the state and/or federal system.

-If you choose to continue to use the legal system, we strongly recommend consulting an attorney or legal services agency.
-If cost is a concern or if you need help finding a legal advocate, our advocates at StrongHearts (1-844-7NATIVE) may be able to provide culturally appropriate options in your area.
+If you choose to use the legal system, we strongly recommend reaching out to a legal services agency or attorney.
+If cost is a concern or if you need help finding a legal resource, our advocates at StrongHearts (1-844-762-8483) may be able to provide culturally-appropriate options in your area.

-While StrongHearts advocates are not legal experts, we recognize that knowing and understanding your options is vital.
-Our goal is to identify helpful resources and connect you with the right people.
-Here is what to expect when you call us.
+StrongHearts advocates are not legal experts, but we recognize that knowing and understanding your options is vital.
+Our goal is to identify helpful resources such as legal services and connect you with the right people.
+Here’s what you can expect when you call us.

-We understand many survivors may not want to criminalize or make their issues public within their families and communities through the tribal court system.
+We understand many survivors may not want to make their issues public in their communities through the tribal court system.
 You may want to consider your tribe’s restorative justice options.
-Restorative justice, an indigenous form of justice, is an approach that may give you more autonomy in making your own decision’s in the process itself.
+Restorative justice, an indigenous form of justice, is an approach that can offer survivors more autonomy in making their own decision’s in the process itself.
 If needed, StrongHearts advocates can help explain the process and help you find available resources in your area.

 If the legal system is not an option or is no longer your preferred option, you may be interested in exploring resources to help you with the trauma aspects of your experiences by considering the following: